GeorgeTegos/my_codeclan_repo/hw_full_stack_app_preparation/games_app/dataFlow.md

             ->.then we have our savedGame and setGames([...games, savedGame]) so we can render the latest game aswell

 create_router.js
 router.post('/')
     -> newData = our returned JSON (red.body)
     insert our newData to our collection
         -> collection.insertOne(newData)
         (//db.collection.insertOne(data))
-        .then we return the we send back the inserted document as a response to client that made the request
+        .then we return the inserted document
+        as a response to client that made the request